exratione/thywill/README.md

     };

-Adding sessions to a channel in application code is as shown below.
+Adding sessions to a channel in application class method code is as shown below.
 Connections for these sessions will be added to the channel as subscribers there and then, and when they occur in the future.

     var self = this;
     var sessionIds = [sessionId1, sessionId2];